TejasKakani/Wordlists-and-Cybersecurity/readme.md

-- A Password Auditing Tool ( IN PROGRESS )
+- A Wordlist Generation and Password Auditing Tool ( IN PROGRESS )

-- Expected Features
+- Features Built
 	+ Generate passwords lists based on given clues and length
-   + Verify password strength
+	+ Filter passwords based on given criteria ( starts with, ends with and contains )

-    ...
+- Features to be built
-    ..
+	+ Password auditing
-    .
+	+ ...